Dynamics of Ostrowski skew-product: I. Limit laws and Hausdorff dimensions: The Ostrowski dynamical system

 This shows that one has to look into the action of multiplication by characteristic functions for a suitable choice of the function space on which the operator may act.
-This will be the object of the next section.
+This will be the main discussion for the next section.